Josh Burdon: Career

 As a third generation racer, racing was in his blood.
 Burdon began his racing career kart racing at 8 years old winning various titles.
-At 16 he was touted as a future talent and was awarded with a funded scholarship through the Confederation of Australian Motorsport to make the transition into racing cars.
+At 16 he was awarded with a funded scholarship through the Confederation of Australian Motorsport to make the transition into racing cars.
 He further progressed to competing internationally in 2012, and has gone on to compete in numerous racing series throughout the world.